vikas623/hacktoberfest2k19/README.md

 # hacktoberfest2k19
-eevnt at cb on hactoberfest2019
+event at cb on hactoberfest2019